-For general health, there is no need to reduce your caffeine intake as long as it is within the recommended guidelines.
+Coffee can trigger IBS symptoms despite being low FODMAP.
+Reducing your caffeine intake is unnecessary for general health as long as it is within the recommended guidelines.

-If you have a digestive condition or symptoms, you need to tailor your caffeine intake to your own symptoms.
-This may be tricky to do and so you should consider seeing a registered dietitian.
+However, if caffeine harms your wellbeing, you must tailor your caffeine intake to your symptoms.
+This may be tricky, so you should consider seeing a registered dietitian.

 Kirsten Jackson is a UK registered Consultant Gastroenterology Dietitian and founder of The Food Treatment Clinic.
 She has undergone many qualifications to get where she is today, including a UK BSc Honours Degree in Dietetics and Post-Graduate Certificate in Advanced Dietetics.
 In addition to this, she has FODMAP Training from Kings College London University.
 Kirsten set up The Food Treatment Clinic in 2015 after first experiencing digestive problems herself.
 She felt that the NHS was unable to provide the support individuals needed and went on to specialise in this area before opening a bespoke IBS service.
 Kirsten also participates in charity work as an Expert Advisor for the IBS Network.
 In addition, she can be seen in publications such as Cosmopolitan and The Telegraph discussing IBS as an Official Media Spokesperson to the IBS Network.

 Last updated on August 21st, 2023 at 08:46 pm